Justin-Watkins/Justin-Watkins.github.io/07-LeadScoring.md

 library("paradox")      #  install.packages("paradox")
 ```

-After downloading some of the packages that we will need we can go ahead get started on the task of modeling the data.
-We know that we want to determine how likely it is that a specific season ticket holder will renew.
+After downloading some of the packages that we will need, we can go ahead and get started on the task of modeling the data.
+We want to determine how likely a specific season ticket holder will renew.
 Make sure that your data set doesn't contain any characters.
 You'll need to dummy code or change them to factors.

 ```r